pretix/pretix-docs/docs/tutorial/event.md

 Not pictured: currency, sales tax rate, time zone, start and end date of presale.](../assets/screens/event/create-event2.png "Create new event step 2 screenshot" )

 After clicking :btn:Continue:, we are now asked to provide a name and a short form for the event.
+We are going to create a simple example conference for this tutorial.
-Our example conference is going to take place in 2027, therefore we choose "Example Conference" for the "event name" field, and "ex-conf" for the "short form" field.
+Therefore, we will choose "Example Conference" for the "event name" field, and "ex-conf" for the "short form" field.
 The short form is appended to the organizer's URL.
-This results in the following URL: [https://pretix.eu/ex-org/ex-conf](https://pretix.eu/ex-org/ex-conf).
+In our case, this results in the following URL: [https://pretix.eu/ex-org/ex-conf](https://pretix.eu/ex-org/ex-conf).

 {% include "note-short-form.md" %}

 The start time and the currency for our event are mandatory information.
-We're going to put the fourth of June, 2027, into the start time field and we're going to choose the Euro in the currency drop-down menu.
+We're going to enter the fourth of June, 2027, into the start time field and we're going to choose the Euro in the currency drop-down menu.

 Since we already know the location for our event, we're going to put that location into pretix now.
 This is an optional step.